Google banned from browser market

 Văn Thắng |

-The US Department of Justice (DOJ) may decide to ask a judge to force Google to sell its Chrome browser as an antitrust measure.
+The US Department of Justice (DOJ) may decide to ask a judge to force Google to sell the Chrome browser to fight monopoly.

 Google stops serving political ads in the EU